-The orders of the datasets listed in tables corresponds to the order used in the dataset overlap removal procedure described in Section 4.1.
+The orders of the datasets listed in tables correspond to the order used in the dataset overlap removal procedure described in Section 4.1.
 As a concrete example of how this procedure works, let us step though the procedure for an example event containing two muons and an electron.
 Let us say the event is from 2018, so the dataset list is DoubleMuon, EGamma, MuonEG, SingleMuon; to relate this to the general description of the overlap removal procedure in Section 4.1, these datasets correspond to datasets A, B, C, and D (respectively).
 Depending on the specifics of the event (e.g. the p_T of the leptons), the event may pass a trigger from all of the datasets.
 For this example, let us assume the event is indeed present in all four datasets.
 This means that the analysis code will encounter this event four times (once while processing each of the four datasets).
+Let us also assume the event passes all event selection criteria (so we want to select the event, but we only want to select it once).